henriquestiagoo/portuguese-sports-live-api/README.md

-# sports-api
+# portuguese-sports-api
-A Demo to show how to build your own API and host in on RapidAPI
+A Demo to show how to build your own API by web scraping content and data from different websites.

 ## To run this project